This is an ever changing situation, with new guidelines out regularly. The documents on the page are working

 Are we going to have the same coach and group as we did before?

 Some coaches availability has changed but we will try and keep gymnasts with the same coach as much as possible.
 This also helps minimise the number of interactions everyone is having.

 Gymnasts are not required to physically distance during the session.
 Coach contact can resume for all pre-planned activity.
 It is the responsibility of the club and the coach to review the programme, understand the risk, and ensure manual support activities are kept to a minimum.

 Will family groups be separated or grouped together?

 Not necessarily, we know some families like to be together whereas some do not.
 We will be going on this as we find it improves behaviour in the class and allows us to manage the restrictions safely.
 The household rules do not apply during indoor sport.

 Are you aloud to bring your homework to do between shots?

 Yes, of course you can (and we can help if you get stuck too).
-If you are over 12yrs you must remain physically distant.

 Can over 18s train during Level 3 Restrictions?